 Ok but what can you do?
 Like, specifically?

 I do this for many hours every day.

-I do also this for many hours every day.
+I also do this for many hours every day.

 Principle or Framer, depending on the required fidelity.

 I don't do branding, but can still pull off very polished screens.

 After Effects → Lottie is my usual workflow.